 - number of cards you review per session: 10, 20, 30, all the cards

 - Review direction: front to back, Back to front or Both

 - Default style for your flashcards: ruled, dotted, square or blank

 - Rename the deck

 Kyoku Flashcards can’t recover your deleted decks or flashcards.
 It also doesn’t warn you before deleting the deck that it will be gone forever.
 A recycle bin is a must-have for any app dealing with documents of any kind.

 You can set how the app appears: system (which copies your iPad’s mode), light or dark mode.
 You can also turn on the option to write with your finger.
 Probably more useful on your iPhone, or iPad if you don’t have a stylus.

-Speaking of iPhone, the app syncs seamlessly between your device in milliseconds.
-Which is impressive considering it doesn’t have a setting for this in the app.
+Speaking of the iPhone, the app syncs seamlessly between your device in milliseconds, which is impressive considering it doesn’t have a setting for this in the app.
 While flashcards are fun to create on the iPad, they are more fun to study off an iPhone.
 The big screen on the iPad suddenly looks ridiculous when reviewing the small flashcards.

 - Support for drag & drop or copy & paste out of another app